lewpar/FocusPad/README.md

 # FocusPad
-FocusPad is a note taking tool that lets your store notes for your currently selected/focused application.
+FocusPad is a note taking tool for Windows 10/11 that lets your store notes for your currently selected/focused application.
 To use the tool you must press the shortcut for opening the application `Alt + Shift + R`.